CodingOnWindowsOS/Tableau/Tableau Server Client/README.md

    - Users, groups, projects, data sources, workbooks, flows, subscriptions, and favorites among other objects can be modifed programmatically.

 5. Bridging the Gaps
 In this folder, you will find various scripts dedicated to delivering functionality not currently supported by Tableau’s products.
 The scripts bridge the gaps between what Tableau currently offers its users and what those users need.
+Please note that many of these scripts make use of Tableau's native REST API as opposed to using Tableau Server Client (TSC).

 #### Generating Personal Access Tokens
 To generate a personal access token (i.e., token_value as shown in the scripts), do the following: